mediarichio/ProxyToken-deprecated-/README.md

 ### Breakdown into end-to-end tests

-There is a comprehensive set of tests written using Mocha to exercise functions of the smart contract that aren't already covered by openzeppelin-solidity, which has tests for the underlying contracts which were not modified.
-Web3 and ganache are used to form a test blockchain which the tests are run against.
+There is a comprehensive set of tests written using Mocha that exercise functions of the smart contract that aren't already covered by openzeppelin-solidity, which has tests for the contracts implemented for this project.
+Web3 and ganache allow the tests to be run quickly using a local JS blockchain.

-The testing style used here is end-to-end, or functional in nature.
+The testing style is end-to-end functional testing.
 While these tests run pretty quickly, technically they're not unit tests.
-I've attempted to cover all major functionality, but there is still work needed to be done, for example, there are no tests yet to verify event generation.
+I didn't use mocks or the openzeppelin-solidity conventions for test creation because I'm not yet fluent in those techniques, but that would be a good next step.
+I have tried to cover all major functionality, but there is still work needed to be done.
+For example, there are not yet any tests that verify event generation.

 ## Deployment